-In order to examine the quality of fuel in an objective and expert manner, Jugopetrol AD, in cooperation with the University of Montenegro, during December, conducted EKO Guarantee program for the first time.
-The program, in addition to standard controls, provided additional one, in order to ensure absolute fuel quality on all EKO petrol stations.
+Jugopetrol AD in 2019. continued with its programme EKO Guarantee in cooperation with the University of Montenegro and independent lab technicians through two waves in May and December, and it implies an objective examination of the fuel quality and quantity at all operational petrol stations in the network.
+The program, in addition to standard controls, provided additional one, in order to ensure absolute fuel quality.

-A comprehensive quality and quantity control program starts from our refineries in Greece and follows up through transportation by vessels, storage at Bar Terminal and distribution to end customers, as explaines in Chapter 7.1.
+A comprehensive quality and quantity control program starts from our refineries in Greece and follows up through transportation by vessels, storage at Bar Terminal and distribution to end customers, as explained in Chapter 7.1.

-In order to provide additional layer of quality control, analyses are carried out on-site, at petrol station, supported by the laboratory van, and then in the laboratory, so that our consumers can be sure of each liter of fuel.
+In order to provide additional layer of quality control, analyses are carried out on-site, at petrol station, supported by the laboratory van, and then the same samples are examined in the laboratory, so that our consumers can be sure of each liter of fuel.

-Examination of the octane number for gasoline and cetane for diesel fuel, water content in the fuel as well as the distillation characteristics and the content of sulphur, are just some of the important components of the fuel that affect its quality, which have been checked by this quality control system.
+Examination of the octane number for gasoline and cetane for diesel fuel, water content in the fuel as well as the distillation characteristics and the content of sulphur, are just some of the important components of the fuel that affect its quality, which have been checked by this quality and quantity control system.

-During the project, Montenegrin students had the opportunity to visit EKO petrol stations in Montenegro, and in the specially equipped laboratory van do the on-site checking and collect samples for further laboratory control.
+During the project, Montenegrin students had the opportunity together with independent lab technicians to visit all operational EKO petrol stations in Montenegro and in the specially equipped laboratory van do the on-site checking and collect samples for further laboratory control.
 Received results from both van and external laboratory showed results within the required parameters, proving excellent quality of the fuel.